rohitpawar-tech/drone-imagery-segmentation-tool/README.md

 The pipeline follows a five-stage workflow:
 ### 1. Image Tiling
 The input image is divided into fixed-size square patches (default: `64x64` pixels).

+This keeps processing manageable and allows the pipeline to operate consistently on both standard images and large aerial maps.